 Scour shown in rock at a bridge in southeastern Utah.

 The most common cause of bridge failures is from floods scouring bed material surrounding bridge foundations.
 What is scour?
 Simply put, scour is the engineering term for the erosion of soil surrounding a bridge foundation (piers and abutments).
 Bridge scour occurs when fast-moving water around a bridge removes sediment from around the bridge foundation, leaving behind scour holes.
-These holes, in turn, can seriously compromise the bridge’s integrity.
+These holes can seriously compromise the bridge’s integrity.

 So why care about scour?
-Approximately 82 percent of the 600,000 bridges in the National Bridge Inventory are built over waterways.
+Approximately 82 percent of the roughly 600,000 bridges in the National Bridge Inventory are built over waterways.
 Many, especially those on more active streams, will experience problems with scour, bank erosion, and channel instability during their useful life.
 The magnitude of these problems is demonstrated by the estimated average annual flood damage repair costs of approximately $50 million for bridges on the federal aid system.

 I-90 over Schoharie Creek in New York collapsed in April 1987, killing 10 people.
 Evident in the photo is the scour hole that resulted from erosion during numerous high flow events.